All posts are listed below. Make sure to press the “Read the rest of this post” button.

 This post is about privacy.
 Not anonymity, nor security.

 Privacy: When personal data is kept from prying eyes.
 Personal data as a term includes what you search up on the internet, or a video that you watched.
-Metadata sent to websites you visit.
-Its literal definition is keeping something (like a conversation only between you and somebody else) personal.

 By birbsophone